Chinese Christian Theology

 • Yieh, John Y. H. 2008.
 ‘Reading the Sermon on the Mount in China: A Hermeneutical Enquiry into Its History of Reception’, in Reading Christian Scriptures in China.
 Edited by Chloë F. Starr.
 London: T&T Clark, 143–162.

 • Ying, Fuk-tsang (Xing Fuzang) (ed.).
 2002.
-Zhongguo Jizu Wenti [the Chinese Ancestor Veneration Question].
+Zhongguo Jizu Wenti [The Chinese Ancestor Veneration Question].
 Hong Kong: Jiandao shenxueyuan.

 • Yu, Pin.
 1938.
 ‘Christian Patriotism’, in The Voice of the Church in China, 1931–1932, 1937–1938.
 Edited by Marius Zanin, Auguste Haouissée, and Paul Yu-Pin.
 Longmans, Green and Co., 81–100.
 First published 1937.